univ-ai/Risk-ai1-fall2019/lecture.md

 We break the 16% error into two components:

 - First, the algorithm’s error rate on a very large training set.
 In this example, it is 15%.
-We think of this informally as the algorithm’s  bias .
+We think of this informally as the algorithm’s bias or more precisely unavoidable bias(bayes rate) _ bias.
 - Second, how much worse the algorithm does on the dev (or test) set than the training set.
 In this example, it does 1% worse on the dev set than the training set.
 We think of this informally as the algorithm’s  variance

----

-## Question:

-Suppose your algorithm to classify cats performs as follows:
-- Training error = 1%
-- Dev(Validation) error = 11%

-What problem do you have?

-Now consider this:
-- Training error = 15%
--  Dev error = 16%

-What problem do you have?
-Are you sure?
+- Third, even the perfect classifier (lets say here, humans, have a 5% error rate).
+This then is the Bayes Rate.
+We'll assume that the machines wont do better.
+While this is not always true, it will in any case be a possible limitation of our training data

+**ERROR = Unavoidable Bias(Bayes Error) + Bias + Variance**

 ---

 ## Why is Bayes Risk important?